msaiko239/MSM3500-SIP-TAP/README.md

-# MSM3500-LTE
+# MSM3500-SIP-TAP
-Multi System Messaging build for LTE Integration to Druid EPC This system is built to integrate Ubuntu to Druid EPC for integtration to text messaging to an LTE device.
-The system uses asterisk agi to convert the incomming SIP message to an HTTP request to Druid which then send the message to your User Device.
+Multi System Messaging build for SIP Messaging conversion to TAP 1.8 message protocol.
+This system is built to integrate SIP outputs typically from nurse call to a ethernet or USB input paging system.
+The system uses asterisk agi to convert the incomming SIP message to a TAP message which then send the message to your User Device.

 # Prerequisites